Hello homeschoolers from around the world!

 UPDATE: Little Guy wants to be included too!
-He will be five years old in march 2016.
-He is able to write in Spanish independently, and in English with some help.
+He will be 7 in March 2017.
+He is able to write in Spanish independently, and in English with some spelling help.
 He loves Legos, and insects of all kinds.

 Thank you for the letters we have received.
 Big Girl is loving the experience, and can't wait to learn about all her penpals.